ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/edunet/20230820-Srishti-j18/index.md

 Hello Again!

-I'm excited to present my final blog post summarizing the progress and achievements made over the 2023 Summer of Reproducibility Fellowship.I will be sharing the work I've created for the [Using Reproducibility in Machine Learning Education project](/project/osre23/nyu/edunet).
+I'm excited to present my final blog post summarizing the progress and achievements made over the 2023 Summer of Reproducibility Fellowship.I will be sharing the work I've created for the [Teaching Computer Networks with Reproducible Research: Developing a 'classroom competition' for adaptive video delivery](/project/osre23/nyu/edunet).

 ## Recap of the Journey